 The Board of Education is committed to maintaining a learning/working environment in which all individuals are treated with dignity and respect, free from illegal discrimination and harassment.
 There will be no tolerance for discrimination or harassment on the basis of race, color, national origin, religion, sex, marital status, genetic information, disability, age, or any other basis prohibited by law.
 A student or employee who believes that he/she has been the victim of illegal discrimination or harassment may seek resolution of his/her complaint through the applicable Complaint Procedure, which follows.
 The Superintendent will develop administrative regulations to implement this policy.
-The Superintendent designates the Assistant Superintendent, Mark Klumpp to serve as the School District's Compliance Officer to investigate and resolve complaint of illegal harassment and discrimination.
+The Superintendent or superintendent designee will serve as the School District's Compliance Officer to investigate and resolve complaint of illegal harassment and discrimination.